libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 The [libp2p project](https://libp2p.io) supports many [transport protocols](https://libp2p.io/implementations/#transports) across a variety of implementations.
 These transport protocols enable applications using libp2p to run as server nodes (on a personal laptop or in a datacenter) or as browser nodes (inside a Web browser.)

+Browser to server offerings, old and new, came with their own set of shortcomings.
+This new libp2p WebRTC solution establishes browser to server connectivity in a decentralized way, across a broad spectrum of browsers, and in multiple libp2p implementations.

+> Note: If you're familiar with the libp2p ecosystem, you may be wondering: Is this new?
+Hasn't there already been support for WebRTC in libp2p?
+The answer to both questions is yes.
+Although support has existed, this libp2p WebRTC solution is a fresh departure from older uses of the transport protocol in libp2p.
+We describe more further below.
 Historically, libp2p has bridged these runtime environments with different node connectivity options to varying degrees:
 - server node to server node via TCP and QUIC
 - browser node to server node via WebSockets and more recently [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport)